ryanklee/think-taink/project_design.md

 - Input processing
 - Discussion flow and moderation
 - Heuristics and principles
+  - Initial set of principles and heuristics
+  - Process for evolving principles and heuristics
+  - Version history of principles and heuristics
 - Completion criteria
 - Output generation
 - Tech stack and dependencies